 “We’re loosely acquainted.”
 Goda reached a steep section and pressed one of the buckets onto the ground to ease her balance.
 “I’ve stayed on her property many times when I’ve come to this border crossing because I can’t stay in the monastery like many people do.”

-Noticing then that Kanna struggled, she dropped one bucket into the other and with her free hand reached to help Kanna climb up.
+Noticing then that Kanna struggled, she dropped one bucket into the other and with her free hand helped Kanna climb up.
 They stood side by side on a flatter section of the hill, and from this higher vantage point, Kanna could see the building beyond the two towers and the courtyard where she had been assaulted by the women in black.

 “A monastery,” Kanna said.
 “Then there must be a temple here.
 Those were Maharan priestesses, weren’t they?”